astrosica/e-Electronics_sales_analysis/README.md

 The team provides the following recommendations:

-- Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor
+- Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.
-- Investigate the poor product performance of the Bose Soundsport Headphones and consider removing or replacing this product.
+- Investigate the poor product performance of the Bose Soundsport Headphones and work with the products team to suggest a replacement.
-- Continue the loyalty program while monitoring yearly growth and revenue.
+- Continue the loyalty program while working with analyst teams to monitor yearly growth and revenue to ensure continued growth.
+- Investigate the high refund rates of the ThinkPad Laptop and Macbook Air Laptop, and work with the products team to improve product descriptions and photos.